Welcome to our FAQ! Feel free to continue reading and learn more about the WMSO…

 Is there more to WMSO than just music-making?

 Yes!
-While WMSO is headed by our conductor, Dr. Grandis, much of the Symphony’s logistics and events are managed by the all-student Orchestra Board.
-Members of the ensemble find opportunities to attend social events outside of rehearsal, bond over meals, and even play intramural sports together.
-The Symphony brings together students of all academic years, majors, and backgrounds, and the experience itself has played a part in many budding friendships.
+While WMSO is headed by our conductor, Professor Grandis, much of the Symphony’s logistics and events are managed by the all-student Orchestra Board.
+Members of the ensemble are encouraged to attend social events and mixers, and bond over meals after rehearsals.
+The Symphony brings together students of all academic years, majors, and backgrounds, and the experience itself has played a part in many friendships.

 We hope to see you next semester!